amruta-pani/rivets/README.md

 This project uses goecode, meta weather and api on water APIs to retrieve the nearby cities and gather weather information for one random nearby city.
+Each module has JSDoc styled comments though the repo does not have the doc files generated.

 Before Testing, run: